dnsimple/dnsimple-support/content/articles/registering-domain.markdown

 ---
 title: Registering a Domain
-excerpt: How to register a domain using your DNSimple account.
+excerpt: How to register a domain with a DNSimple account.
 categories:
 - Domains
 ---